joshbeard/joshbeard.me-website/site/index.md

 I maintain the website itself from the [joshbeard/joshbeard.me-website](https://github.com/joshbeard/joshbeard.me-website) repository on GitHub.

-I'm now using GitHub Actions for building and deploying the website, which consists of:
+I'm using [GitHub Actions](https://github.com/joshbeard/joshbeard.me-website/blob/master/.github/workflows/build-deploy.yml) for building and deploying the website, which consists of:

 * Jekyll build
 * Minify static assets